 Next review date: September 2020

+COVID 19

+This policy remains in force during any whole or partial closure due to COVID 19.
+The trust has produced an appendix to this policy that states how safeguarding should be carried out during partial or full school closures.
+This will be updated time to time to reflect advice from the Department of Education

 Safeguarding Statement

 The Eden Academy Trust recognises our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
 Child protection forms part of the school’s safeguarding responsibilities.